okeefem3/firebase-workshop-web/README.md

 * https://firebase.google.com/docs/cli/

 Steps:
-* Initialize a firebase project https://console.firebase.google.com/
+* Initialize a Firebase project https://console.firebase.google.com/
-* Copy and paste the Firebase web config key/value pairs into the object defined in ./src/config/firebase.config.ts
+* Copy and paste the Firebase web config keys into the object defined in src/config/firebase.config.ts
-* Initialize the firebase app in the app.module.ts file
+* Initialize the Firebase app in the app.module.ts file
 * Setup Firebase CLI if you have not already (We will use this later to deploy to hosting and cloud functions)
     1. Install Node LTS https://nodejs.org/en/
     2. Open a terminal on your machine and run `npm install -g firebase-tools`
-    3. run `firebase login` and login with the SAME account that you used to create your Firebase project
+    3. Run `firebase login` and login with the SAME account that you used to create your Firebase project
-        * GOTCHA, if you have multiple google accounts be sure that you use the same one as you used to create your Firebase project

 # Authentication

 Goals:
 * Set up ability for users to sign up and sign in anonymously, using email/password or Google
 * Set up ability for users to convert an anonymous account to email/password or Google
-* Set up basic monitoring of auth state as well as ability to sign out
+* Set up monitoring of authentication state and ability to sign out
-* Show how to set auth language
+* Set auth language
-* Show how to use the built in password reset and verification functionality
+* Learn how to use the built in password reset and verification functionality

 References:
 * https://firebase.google.com/docs/auth/web/start